voidism/home/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at [EECS, MIT](https://www.eecs.mit.edu/), supervised by [Prof. Duane Boning](https://www-mtl.mit.edu/wpmu/researchgroupsboning/boning/).
+I am a undergrad student in electrical engineering at National Taiwan University, supervised by [Prof. Hung-yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/index.html).
+Here is my [Curriculum Vitae](/files/CV.pdf).

-Previously, I obtained my B.S. degree in [EE](https://web.ee.ntu.edu.tw/eng/index.php) (major) and [CS](https://www.csie.ntu.edu.tw/main.php) (minor) at [National Taiwan University](http://www.ntu.edu.tw/english).
-During undergraduate, I worked with [Prof. Hung-yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/index.html) and [Prof. Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) on machine learning.
-I also worked with [Prof. Yao-Wen Chang](http://cc.ee.ntu.edu.tw/~ywchang/) on electronic design automation.

-My research interest is machine learning and deep learning for sequence modeling, including time series analysis and natural language processing.
+My research interest is machine learning and deep learning for natural language processing and speech processing.
+I will share some notes or articles during my study in my [blog](https://voidism.github.io).
+Thanks for reading and taking the time to comment :)